Shop by RoomBathroomShower Filters

 2. I use data to determine whether a filter is effective or not.
 With shower filters, this process is very straightforward because it’s completely dependent on test results, not about my opinion, or whether I subjectively feel that my hair is shinier.

-3. I hold each shower filter to the same set of testing standards: NSF/WQA/IAPMO testing is best, private lab testing is second best, and internal testing is third best.
-No testing, or undisclosed testing ranks last.
-You can see this reflected in the ratings above.
-This way I apply the same set of standards to each product, regardless of my relationship with the brand.
+3. I hold each shower filter to the same set of testing standards: NSF/WQA/IAPMO testing is best, private lab testing is second best, and internal testing with shared results is third best.
+I apply the same set of standards to each product, regardless of my relationship with the brand.

 You can read my full Affiliate Disclosure here for more details, or click on the “Interior Medicine Affiliate” logo anytime you see it to get to it.
 While I appreciate you using my links if you do decide to make a purchase, you obviously never have to!